open-mmlab/mmcv/docs/cnn.md

 2. Initialize model by `override` key

-    If we define `override` but don't define `layer`, it will initialize parameters with the attribute name in `override`.

-    If we define `override` and `layer`, `override` has higher priority and will override initialization mechanism.
+- When initializing some specific part with its attribute name, we can use `override` key, and the value in `override` will ignore the value in init_cfg.

     ```python
     import torch.nn as nn
-    from mmcv.cnn.utils.weight_init import initialize
+    from mmcv.cnn import initialize

     class FooNet(nn.Module):
         def __init__(self):